Globe Peace Monuments

 June 8, 1912 - Columbus Memorial Fountain, Union Sation, Washington, DC (USA).
 "Christopher Columbus [1451-1506] looks beyond the winged figurehead represent- ing Discovery on the ship's prow.
 On his right, facing west, is an American Indian represent- ing the New World.
 On his left, facing east, is an elderly man representing the Old World.
 Above him is a sphere bearing the outline of the Western Hemisphere."
 Visited by EWL.

 1929 - Monument to Matthew Maury, Monument Avenue, Richmond, Virginia (USA).
 Matthew Fontaine Maury [1806-1873] was an American naval officer, astronomer, historian, oceanographer, meteorologist, cartographer, author, geologist, and educator.
-Nicknamed "Pathfinder of the Seas."
-"Father of modern Oceanography and Naval Meteorology, and later "Scientist of the Seas."
+Nicknamed "Pathfinder of the Seas," "Father of modern Oceanography & Naval Meteorology," & later "Scientist of the Seas."
+Date? - Western Hemisphere, Board of Education Building, The Mall, Cleveland, Ohio (USA).

 1935 - "Maparium," Mary Baker Eddy Library, Christian Scientist Headquarters, Boston, Massachusetts (USA).
-Walk-though globe.
+Walk-though globe by architect Chester Lindsay Churchill.
 Names & boundaries of nations are still as they were in 1935.
+"Since then, more than 10 million people have traversed the 30-foot glass bridge that spans the Mapparium, taking visitors to a unique spot: The middle of the world.
+This world-famous, three-story, painted-glass globe is one of the key attractions at the Library."

 1939-1940 - "Trylon & Perisphere," New York World's Fair, New York City, New York (USA).
 "The Theme Center of the fair.
 Connected to the Trylon, which stood 700 feet tall, by what was at the time the world's longest escalator, the Perisphere was 180 feet in diameter.
 It housed a diorama called 'Democracity' which, in keeping with the fair's theme 'The World of Tomorrow,' depicted a utopian city-of-the-future."
 Note similarity to the Eifel Tower and Celestial Globe in Paris in 1900.